 What Is the Survival Rate for Mesothelioma?

-Mesothelioma survival rates show how many patients are still alive after a certain period of time has passed.
-Survival rates are usually determined by studying groups of patients after they are diagnosed or begin treatment.
+Survival rates are usually determined by studying groups of mesothelioma patients after they are diagnosed or have begun treatment.

 The average survival rates for mesothelioma are listed in the table below.